by Nor-Afidah Abd Rahman and Sheeren Tay

 The area also housed a British military camp, known as Buller Camp, at Alexandra Road.
 The swamp, cemeteries, farm land and camp site were eventually cleared to make way for the development of Queenstown housing estate.5

 Queenstown was a pioneer in many areas.
 Apart from being the first satellite town, it was also a place where many social institutions were established in Singapore.
 In 1956, Queenstown Secondary Technical School was the first technical school to be established in Singapore.
 In 1963, Singapore’s first polyclinic was built along Margaret Drive.
 The Queenstown Community Library, the first branch library in Singapore, opened in 1970, lending another historic marker to the estate.6

 By the 1980s, however, Queenstown estate was becoming stagnant without much new developments.
 As a result, the younger generation of residents were moving out to newer estates.
 In 1994, the Urban Redevelopment Authority (URA) issued a Development Guide Plan for Queenstown which included proposals for a new sub-regional centre in Buona Vista, new infrastructure to link tertiary educational institutions and business parks, and good, high-density housing.7

-Queenstown was also rejuvenated in the form of the Selective Enbloc Redevelopment Scheme, whereby older flats were demolished to make way for new ones.8 Other developments that helped to brighten up the old estate were the construction of new private residential housing, the opening of Swiss furniture giant IKEA’s flagship store, and the launch of The Anchorage, a condominium-cum-shopping complex.9
+Queenstown was also rejuvenated in the form of the Selective Enbloc Redevelopment Scheme, whereby older flats were demolished to make way for new ones.8 Other developments that helped to brighten up the old estate were the construction of new private residential housing, the opening of Swedish furniture giant IKEA’s flagship store, and the launch of The Anchorage, a condominium-cum-shopping complex.9

 In 2005, Queenstown regained its popularity and was listed as the costliest estate in Singapore.10